umustdye/Uber-tastic-Travels/README.md

 - open a terminal
 - change the directory to the project directory
-- enter *npm init* into the terminal
+- into the terminal, enter
+> npm init
 - follow the prompts given

+### Installing Anime JS

+for our loading animations we used [Anime JS](https://animejs.com/)
+- in the same terminal, enter
+> npm install animejs --save

 ### Installing the datasets